awslabs/aws-customer-churn-pipeline/README.md

-# AWS Customer Churn Pipeline
+# Customer Churn Pipeline on AWS

 *A production-focused End to End churn prediction pipeline on AWS*